oipwg/oip-react/src/components/LoginModal/LoginModal.md

 ### Basic Example
-Modal for users to access content and their wallets on confirmation of the AccountButton being triggered
+Allows users to access content and their wallets on confirmation of the AccountButton being triggered

 ```js
 const { Provider } = require('react-redux')